This article describes the effects of a sting from a bee, wasp, hornet, or yellow jacket.

 How well a person does depends on how allergic they are to the insect sting and how quickly they receive treatment.
 The faster they get medical help, the better the chance for recovery.
 The chances of future total body reactions increase when local reactions become more and more severe.

-People who are not allergic to bees or wasps usually get better within 1 week.
+People who are not allergic to bees, wasps, hornets, or yellow jackets usually get better within 1 week.

 DO NOT put your hands or feet in nests or hives or other preferred hiding places.
 Avoid wearing bright colored-clothing and perfumes or other fragrances if you will be in an area where these insects are known to gather.

 Apitoxin; Apis venenum purum; Insect sting; Insect bite; Wasp sting; Hornet sting; Yellow jacket sting

 Erickson TB, Márquez A. Arthropod envenomation and parasitism.
 In: Auerbach PS, Cushing TA, Harris NS, eds.
 Auerbach's Wilderness Medicine.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 41.